YudiXie/Novelty_analysis/Docs/Using_DLC_in_UchidaLab_Mitsuko.md

 `/home/alex/Programs/DeepLabCut_new/DeepLabCut/`
 and you can find many configuration files.
 Open `myconfig_analysis (MitsukoOperantLearning).py`, edit the `videopath` for you new videos, and save the changes.

 Rename this configeration file to `myconfig_analysis.py` and replace the existing file.
+Also save a copy of this file with name `myconfig_analysis (MitsukoOperantLearning).py` for your future use.

 #### 3. Start extraction
 Go to `Analysis-tools` subfolder inside the DeepLabCut folder in the docker terminal